That's the last of Mercury retrograde! 2022's final helping is right around the corner, just after the holidays.

 - The final Mercury retrograde of 2022 will force us to take a step back and examine the whole picture

-Considering the fourth Mercury retrograde of 2022 is a combination of everything we've already experienced, you can consider yourself a pro.
+Considering the fourth Mercury retrograde of 2022 is a combination of everything we've already experienced—and manageable by staying within one sign—you are already a pro.

 Author of The Astrology Deck: Your Guide to the Meanings and Myths of the Cosmos (opens in new tab), Lisa Stardust is a New York-based astrologer available for classes and events like astrological readings and tarot readings.